ShaikhBorhanUddin/EDA-of-Nigerian-Road-Traffic-Crashes-2020-2024/README.md

 The primary objective of this analysis is to explore and interpret road traffic crash data in Nigeria from 2020 to 2024 to uncover meaningful trends, identify high-risk locations, and understand the factors contributing to severe crash outcomes.
 Specifically, the analysis seeks to address the following key questions:

 1. State-by-State Risk Assessment:
 Which states consistently record the highest numbers of crashes, injuries, and fatalities, and which regions pose the greatest risk based on recurring crash patterns?

 2. Trend Analysis by Quarter and Year:
 How do crash frequencies, injury counts, and fatality rates change across different quarters and years?
 Are there seasonal or temporal peaks that indicate periods of elevated road-safety risk?

 3. Impact of Crash Factors:
 How do contributing factors such as vehicle involvement, speed violations, alcohol/drug influence, poor weather, and fatigue relate to the severity of crashes?
 Which factors are most strongly associated with higher injury and fatality rates?

 These objectives will guide the exploratory analysis and support the FRSC in developing data-driven road-safety strategies and targeted intervention measures.

-Project is ongoing.
+## 📊 Key Questions Answered